 Startup competitions are popping up everywhere these days, like mushrooms after the rain.
 Startup companies are overwhelmed with the amount and variety of these contests.

 All of these rewards are very tempting and desired by startup companies.
 That’s why many of them apply and participate in these competitions.
-Of course, only few win, while many go home empty handed and disappointed.
+Of course, only a few win, while many go home empty-handed and disappointed.

 And yet, that’s not the real loss.
 Losing a startup competition is not bad in itself.
 Participating in such a contest can provide you with meaningful feedback about your idea or product.
 That is of great value.
 Also, if in the process of preparing for the competition you improve and polish your pitch, that’s another valuable benefit.

 The more significant loss from participating in a startup competition is the loss of time and attention to your key imperatives.
 These include product and customer development.